Attempto/RACE/README.md

 The RACE webclient is now running on <http://127.0.0.1:5000> and it connects to the POST/SOAP service running on <http://localhost:5000/race>.

-A deprecated Flask-based service can be used like this:
+The deprecated Flask-based service can be used like this:

 ```sh
 $ swipl -o racews.sav -c racews